-On September 26, 2020, PDA issued an interstate/international quarantine order for RHD to mitigate the introduction of the disease to the Commonwealth.
-On February 5, 2022, PDA issued a general quarantine order for RHD to provide information on the RHDV2 vaccine from Medgene.
+On September 26, 2020, the Pennsylvania Department of Agriculture (PDA) issued an interstate/international quarantine order for RHD to mitigate the introduction of the disease to the Commonwealth from domestic rabbit sources.
+On February 5, 2022, PDA issued a general quarantine order for RHD to provide information on the RHDV2 vaccine from Medgene Labs.